-It is incredibly common for women who are trying to conceive, pregnant, breastfeeding, and/or simply aware of how their fertility represents their own personal health to seek information and take action in this regard.
-Culturally, it is less common for men to have that same awareness, simply because they usually haven’t been taught they need it.
-What’s more, the fertility education, support, and supplementation available to men who do seek it is far less impressive and comprehensive compared to what is available for women.
+It is widespread for women trying to conceive, pregnant, breastfeeding, and/or simply aware of how their fertility represents their personal health to seek information and take action in this regard.
+Culturally, it is less common for men to have that same awareness simply because they usually haven’t been taught they need it.
+What’s more, the fertility education, support, and supplementation available to men seeking it is far less impressive and comprehensive than what is available for women.
 (Again, culture.)

 That didn’t sit right with us.

 We all know that sperm plays a critical role in reproduction.
 Healthy, motile sperm is needed to fertilize a woman’s egg to begin the process of creating a new life.
 But ever-growing research supports that sperm is so much more than just a contributor of genetic material: it is a biomarker for future health.